Rothschild Building

 Inter Ocean, June 4, 1905

 The southwest corner of Jackson boulevard and State street will soon be improved with a fine modern, up to date structure, to be erected for Maurice L. Rothschild from plans prepared by Holabird & Roche.
-The enterprise deserves more tha a passing mention.
+The enterprise deserves more than a passing mention.

-The building at present will be but seven stories high above the sidewalk, with a basement and subbasement, but the structural steel is designed to admit a skyscraper, which will in the near future rise to the sky line of the highest State street building.
+The building, at present, will be but seven stories high above the sidewalk, with a basement and subbasement, but the structural steel is designed to admit a skyscraper, which will in the near future rise to the sky line of the highest State street building.
 The finest material procurable, selected for durability, as well as appearance, will be used.

 The Rothschild building will have handsome entrances on State street and Jackson boulevard; the corner being cut off to give a large show window.
 Granite pilasters and piers, on a granite base, will support rich ornamental entablature and cornice of the modernized Tuscan order, slightly French in detail, givibg such effect as one would expect to find in a Paris or New York store building.
 From the second story up to the rich cornice with its supporting French consoles a mat glaze white terra cotta will be the material used to express the architecture.